allanpersson/home-assistant-config/README.md

 <tr><td colspan="4">

-I have some [Scripts](https://github.com/allanpersson/home-assistant-config/tree/master/scripts) for my vacuum, which i use for zoned clean up or trigger sleep mode when i go to bed late.
+I have some [Scripts][scripts] for my vacuum, which i use for zoned clean up or trigger sleep mode when i go to bed late.

 **Scripts:**
 <details>